 - Select the button used to register for the event.

-- Select that options that you want to use, and follow the on-screen prompts.
+- Select the options that you want to use, and follow the on-screen prompts.

 Clicking on either the submission or the attendee directs you to the purchase detail.
 There are two tabs on that screen as well: a Purchase Summary and Tickets & Attendees.